Forex / Cryptos

 To this end, they will enable them to form a simplified “growth & recovery prospectus” with which they will then be able to raise capital on the equities market, and the research and trading unbundling directive will be amended with regards to SMEs and fixed-income instruments.

 Markets in Financial Duress – a Recap

 One may say that the entire history of financial regulation is one of putting out fires.
-And since financial trading is a zero-sum game (one person’s loss is another person’s gain), that history shows a series of growing curbs on the greed of the latter and the susceptibility of the former.
+And since financial trading is a A game or game-like activity in which one participant's gain can only be at the expense of another's... (one person’s loss is another person’s gain), that history shows a series of growing curbs on the greed of the latter and the susceptibility of the former.

 Perhaps one of the first instances of financial regulation is King Edward I’s 13th-century requirement that money brokers be licensed, resulting in the subordination of those arranging loans to the whims of those requiring them (the loaner, i.e. the King).